pycassa/pycassa/doc/development.rst

 New thrift API
 --------------

-pycassa includes Cassandra's Python Thrift API in various sub-packages under `pycassa.cassandra`.
-With new versions of Cassandra there's new versions of the API and new Python files need to be generated.
+pycassa includes Cassandra's Python Thrift API in `pycassa.cassandra`.
+Since Cassandra 1.1.0, the generated Thrift definitions are fully backwards compatible, allowing you to use attributes that have been deprecated or removed in recent versions of Cassandra.
+So, even though the code is generated from a Cassandra 1.1.0 definition, you can use the resulting code with 0.7 and still have full access to attributes that were removed after 0.7, such as the memtable flush thresholds.

 The following explains the procedure using Mac OS Lion as an example.
 Other Linux and BSD versions should work in similar ways.
 Of course you need to